wely/DevCamp/README.md

 ---
 ## Module 4 - DevOps Overview ####
-We will provide an overview of Visual Studio Team Serices (VSTS), DevOps concepts, build tasks, release environments, integration with Azure and Git/GitHub and Azure to create a cross-platform build, integration and release pipleline.
+We will provide an overview of Visual Studio Team Services (VSTS), DevOps concepts, build tasks, release environments, integration with Azure and Git/GitHub and Azure to create a cross-platform build, integration and release piplelines.

 [View PowerPoint](Presentation/Module04-DevOps.pptx?raw=true)

 #### HOL 4 - Continuous integration ####
-In this lab, you will create a continous integration (CI) Pipeline.
+In this lab, you will create a continuous integration (CI) Pipeline.

 #### View instructions for [.NET](#) | [Node.JS](#) | [Java](#)